-If you own a UK business or property, and you have gross self-employment and property income in excess of £10,000, you‘ll be required to keep income and expense records digitally and to submit records directly to HMRC using MTD compatible software.
+If you’re a business owner or landlord with gross self-employment and property income in excess of the above thresholds, you‘ll be required to keep income and expense records digitally and to submit records directly to HMRC using MTD compatible software.
 Rather than filing one self-assessment tax return, you’ll submit six submissions to HMRC per year, which will potentially require more time and resource than before.
 If you have other sources of income, such as investment income, foreign source income or capital gains, these will all be captured in the final declaration.

 Submission |